 An entrant's show string at a live model horse show.

-Shrinky = A model that has gotten smaller over time due to chemical reactions within the plastic.
+Shrinky = A model that has gotten smaller or warped over time due to chemical reactions within the plastic.
 “Shrinkies” appear to have been made from a few batches of flawed plastic in the late 1980s and early 1990s.

 SHS = Stock Horse Stallion, a Breyer mold (#226) of a walking stock horse stallion.